Grammys 2018 performers and presenters

 The Grammys will bring a slew of stars to the stage at Madison Square Garden on Jan.
 28.

-The Recording Academy recentlly named Sam Smith and Kendrick Lamar among the award show's list of performers.
+The Recording Academy recently named Sam Smith and Kendrick Lamar among the award show's list of performers.

 Read on for a look at the other performers and presenters set to appear at the 60th annual Grammy Awards.